The Best Scuba Diving BCD: Recreation, Travel, Tec…It’s On Our List

 Storage and attachment is important to consider if you dive with a lot of scuba accessories and dive tools.
 You will need to either attach your gear to D-rings or loops for a carabiner or stow you dive tools in pockets.
 Pockets are great for a backup scuba mask or small dive knives and rings are great for dive torches.

 Pockets will either have Velcro or zippers to secure them closed and zippers being the most secure.
 D-rings are typically stainless steel but and are strongest but they can also be durable plastic or aluminum.
-For advanced diving you should look for a dive BCD with at least 4 D-rings om which you can attach surface markers, whistles, or anything else you see fit.
+For advanced diving, you should look for a dive BCD with at least 4 D-rings om which you can attach surface markers, whistles, or anything else you see fit.

 Size is very important to get right.
-Without a proper fit the scuba BCD may ride up or just might not give you a comfortable fit which will affect your dive experience.
+Without a proper fit, the scuba BCD may ride up or just might not give you a comfortable fit which will affect your dive experience.
 Keep in mind the type of exposure protection you will be diving with when getting fitted and choosing a size.
 If you are diving with both dry suits and thin wetsuits you will need a suit that can adjust for that.

 Integrated weight is a great feature on most scuba BCDs that allow you to put weights directly into special pockets on the BCD.
 Just as they are convenient, they are useful with adjusting your trim by strategically place weight pockets on the dive BC.
-You will not need to wear a weight belt which are not that comfortable and it is one less accessory to keep track of.
+You will not need to wear a weight belt which is not that comfortable and it is one less accessory to keep track of.

 A great feature of some integrated weight systems is the quick release mechanism.
 If you are in an emergency situation and need to ditch your weight, a quick pull on a special string or tab will instantly drop your weight and allow you to ascend.
 You will need to carefully inspect and attached these special pouches so you do not accidentally lose them due to improper attachment.